-The general concept behind the pyramid is that lower stages host mainly our material needs, while in the higher ones, we find the spiritual needs.
-Also, as it happens in a ladder or a pyramid, it is difficult (although not impossible) to climb in the higher steps without first pass through the lower ones.
+The general concept behind the pyramid is that lower stages host mainly our material needs.
+In the higher ones, we find the spiritual needs.
+As it happens in a ladder or a pyramid, it is difficult (although not impossible) to climb to the higher steps without first pass through the lower ones.
 Therefore, the physiological needs have priority over the spiritual, without this being absolutely necessary.

 Let’s see how Maslow himself describes it: